Taking a closer look at what happens at a pre-construction meeting and what you need to know about them.

-- Schedule individual or team shifts with drag and drop, recurring shifts, templates, etc., and dispatch jobs for your on-site employees
+- Manage all things related to staff scheduling.
+You can create individual or team shifts with drag and drop, recurring shifts, templates, etc., and dispatch jobs for your on-site employees

-- GPS time tracking for accurate payroll (which you can export in any format)
+- Employee time clock with GPS capabilities for accurate payroll (which you can export in any format)

-- A foreman kiosk app so everyone clocks in from a shared device with a unique code
+- A kiosk app so everyone clocks in from a shared device with a unique code

-- A digital library and knowledge base to onboard and train your crew, even share quizzes to ensure total understanding of material covered
+- Employee training software to onboard and train your crew.
+You can even create quizzes to ensure total understanding of the material covered

-- Raise compliance with read and sign forms
+- Ensure compliance with read and sign digital forms

 - Seamless integration with QuickBooks online and Gusto payroll